F1 Visa Work Options: An Introduction

 - Are the services performed for civic, charitable or humanitarian purposes?

-- Are the services entirely voluntary, with no direct or indirect pressure by the employer, with no promise of advancement and no penalty for not volunteering?
+- Will the services performed be entirely voluntary, with no direct or indirect pressure by the employer, with no promise of advancement and no penalty for not volunteering?

 - Are the activities predominately for the individual’s own benefit?